lwedding/esm296-4f/syllabus.md

 * **Ecosystem service evaluation**
     * Pick an ecosystem service.
 See InVEST manual: recommend only Coastal Vulnerability model for California counties / area of interest.

 * **Species distribution modeling**
     * Pick a species, identify observations available through GBIF (map of locations for the chosen spp).

+For more details on submitting your project proposal, see [project/README.md](project/README.md)